Discretised distributions

 discretised and adjusted for the maximum delay.

-Note that because of the discretisation and normalization, the discrete random variable we obtain generally does not have exactly the same moments as the original, continuous distribution.
+Note that because of the discretisation and normalization, the discrete delay distribution we obtain only approximates the original continuous distribution, and the approximation is worse for shorter delays.